Tonywuhk/realai.org/meta-learning.md

 In a standard neural network learning setup, the update rules of the network's weights can also be learned using guided policy search ([Li & Malik, 2016](https://arxiv.org/abs/1606.01885)).
 More generally, meta-learning can be applied to black-box optimizations ([Chen et al., 2016](https://arxiv.org/abs/1611.03824)) and neural architecture search ([Zoph & Le, 2016](https://arxiv.org/abs/1611.01578)).
 In HyperNetworks ([Ha et al., 2016](https://arxiv.org/abs/1609.09106)), one network can dynamically generate weights for another network.

+It is plausible that in some deep learning architectures, a network can dynamically change the topology of another network.
+We hope to cover this direction in the future.

 ## References

 * 2017 July 11, Nikhil Mishra, Mostafa Rohaninejad, Xi Chen, and Pieter Abbeel.
 [Meta-Learning with Temporal Convolutions](https://arxiv.org/abs/1707.03141). *arXiv:1707.03141*.